sophietenhoor/book/book/course_information.md

 This assignment is part of the Assignment Portfolio of unit 2, where it counts for 33%.
 This portfolio will account for 20% of your total grade of CIEM5000.

-The deadline of the assignment is to be determined, although you're encouraged to finish it directly after completing workshop 2.
+The deadline of the assignment has to be determined, although you're encouraged to finish it directly after completing workshop 2.
 Doing so allows you to split the workload evenly.

+You can take the resit of this assignment in Q4.
+If you choose to do so, you can improve your first submission.
+The deadline of the resit has to be determined too.

 The assignment is graded according to the following rubric: